 - Pumpkin spice syrup

-A great thing to keep in mind is that even though flavored syrups work well for cocktails, coffee and tea drinks but you can also mix drizzle them over pancakes, waffles, French toast and ice cream!
+A great thing to keep in mind is that even though flavored syrups work well for cocktails, coffee and tea drinks but you can also drizzle them over pancakes, waffles, French toast and ice cream!

 Sugar-Free Simple Syrup